 Aesthetically, the design leverages a smart use of light, neutral finishes, and simple, elegant detailing to serve as a backdrop for the organization’s story.
 The lobby space is designed to accommodate an exhibit detailing a “day in the life” of a child that receives Operation Smile’s help, and the office space is open with flexible spaces and community areas.
 Technology is integrated throughout and white erase surfaces support collaborative work.

-Designed to LEED Silver, the building and associated infrastructure incorporate multiple sustainable features, including low emitting materials and materials with recycled content.
+LEED Gold certified, the building and associated infrastructure incorporate multiple sustainable features, including low emitting materials and materials with recycled content.
 Daylighting in the space is so effective no artificial lighting is necessary for 87 percent of the day.

 Designed and delivered under budget, the project cost savings are the equivalent of 913 facial surgeries.
 Additionally, the new headquarters is anticipated to allow Operation Smile to increase charitable surgical procedures from 21,000 to over 30,000 within the first 3 years of occupation, according to a spokesperson for the organization.

-2015 IES National Award of Merit, Guth Award for Interior Lighting Design
+IES National Award of Merit, Guth Award for Interior Lighting Design, 2015

-2015 IES Tidewater Section Guth Award for Interior Lighting Design
+IES Tidewater Section Guth Award for Interior Lighting Design, 2015

-2015 ASID Virginia & IIDA Virginia/West Virginia Interior Design Excellence Awards (IDEA) Honorable Mention for Contract over 35,000 SF
+ASID Virginia & IIDA Virginia/West Virginia Interior Design Excellence Awards (IDEA) Honorable Mention, 2015

-2014 City of Virginia Beach Planning Commission Design Honor Award
+City of Virginia Beach Planning Commission Design Honor Award, 2014